arcanstone/markingResearch/docs/tools.md

 This document catalogs current tools and platforms for automated mathematics grading, with links and analysis of their capabilities and limitations.

+*To add a new tool: Include linked title, category subtitle, brief description of capabilities and limitations.
+Group by tool type.*

 ## OCR and Digitization Tools

 ### [Mathpix Snip](https://mathpix.com/)